Bank of China Building, Shanghai: History

 The building was topped out in 1937.
-Right then, the War of Resistance against Japan broke out, which postponed the completion.
-In 1941, it served as the office of the reserve bank of Wang Jingwei's illegitimate government; it had been turned over to the Central Bank after the victory against the Japanese.
+Right then, the Second Sino-Japanese War broke out, which postponed the completion.
+In 1941, it served as the office of the Central Reserve Bank of the Wang Jingwei Government; it had been turned over to the Central Bank after the victory against the Japanese.
 After several rounds of negotiations, Bank of China didn't move to that building till the New Year of 1946, ten years from the time it was built.